blaze00193/X-ChainToken/README.md

 ## Why do we opt to use the TokenAdaptor contract?

 We felt that having the adaptor would be a useful security bulwark in case of an unexpected event, since it would be limited by approvals set and the liquidity at risk would be purely the tokens locked in it.
-In a way, defence in depth.
+In a way, defense in depth.

 ## Gas-less transaction and Permit